rackerlabs/rackspace-how-to/content/cloud-servers/creating-a-chroot-jail.md

 The instructions in this article create the chroot jail using the following example group and user names:

-  **group: sftponly**

-  **user: ftpuploader**
+  group: **sftponly**

+  user: **ftpuploader**

 ### Create a group for jailed users

 Use the following instructions to create a group for jailed users:

-1. Create the group using the following command:
+1. Create the jailed group using the following command:

        groupadd sftponly

    **Note:** This group will be used to restrict or **jail** users added to it to their home directory.

-2. Verify that the following subsystem has been created in the /etc/ssh/sshd_config file prior to creating the user:

-       less /etc/ssh/sshd_config

-   The output should be similar to the following example:

-       Subsystem:

-       Subsystem     sftp   internal-sftp

-       Match Group sftponly

-           ChrootDirectory %h

-           X11Forwarding no

-           AllowTCPForwarding no

-           ForceCommand internal-sftp

-   If this subsystem is not present in the sshd_config file, proceed to step 3 of this section.
-If the subsystem is present you should proceed to [creating a user](#creating-a-user).

-3. If the subsystem the previous step is not present you will need to edit the file with the following actions:
+2. Open **/etc/ssh/sshd_config** in a text editor and edit the file using the following actions:

-  1. Comment out the following line:
+  1. Comment out the following line by placing `#` before the line:

+      Before:

          Subsystem       sftp    /usr/libexec/openssh/sftp-server

+      After:

+         #Subsystem       sftp    /usr/libexec/openssh/sftp-server

-  2. Add the following to the end of the config file:
+  2. Add the following to the end of the configuration file:

          Subsystem     sftp   internal-sftp